gabrahamuk/assignment-full-stack/README.md

 Record sorting/filtering:
 Users may want to see the newest records first so we can add a datetime column to track when records were added to the database and provide sorting for Newest/Oldest first.
 Additional enhancements can include providing the option to sort/filter by multiple columns, e.g. by Value or Stage.
 It may also be beneficial for users to see and filter the buyer's Country.

+### Error Handling
+Currently, there isn't any error-handling in the code.
+We will need to utilise types to enforce certain values (e.g. for Stage being "Tenure" | "Contract") and then add error handling for unexpected values that fall outside of these.
+We'll also need to add error handling for db call failures, providing a notification to users to inform them of errors and steps to retry.